On September 3, 2019, Google launched the most recent version of Android, i.e. Android 10 to the Pixel smartphones.

 Is Your App Prepared For Android 10?

-With the public introduction of Android 10 and forthcoming updates, Google wants all Android app developers to update their present apps for compatibility as early as possible so they can offer their users a seamless move to Android 10.
+With the public introduction of Android 10 and forthcoming updates, Google wants all Android app developers to update apps for compatibility.
+So, they can offer their users a seamless move to Android 10.